Filiprogrammer/lnd-ha-guide/setup_lnd_cluster_guide.md

 # Step 2: Setup an lnd cluster

-## Step 2.1: Generate TLS certificates for etcd
+## Step 2.1: Generate TLS certificates

 Install openssl on a local system if not already installed.